Myanmar women take the lead in resisting the military | DW | 01.02.2022

 It is true that Article 352 states that no citizen of the country shall be discriminated because of race, birth, religion or sex.
 However, it is immediately followed by the contradictory sentence, "nothing in this Section shall prevent appointment of men to the positions that are suitable for men only."

-The Union Solidarity and Development Party (USDP), considered the party of the military, fielded less than 6% female candidates in the 2015 elections.
+The Union Solidarity and Development Party, seen as the party of the military, fielded less than 6% female candidates in the 2015 elections.

 Shortly before the elections, under pressure from conservative Buddhists, they pushed through a law regulating the marriage of Buddhist women to non-Buddhist men.
 Before marrying, the couple had to register with the authorities and declare, among other things, that the woman would not be encouraged to convert and that the children would be free to practice their religion.
 Buddhist men who married non-Buddhist women, however, were not required to make a declaration.